This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 The first thing you’re going to want to do with your profile is to start adding pictures.
 But not just any pictures.

-Your profile photos are a chance to add personality to your profile so homeowners can get to know you better.
-You want to show the homeowner that you are a trustworthy house sitter who loves animals and will take great care of their house.
+Your profile photos are a chance to add personality to your profile so pet parents can get to know you better.
+You want to show the pet parent that you are a trustworthy house sitter who loves animals and will take great care of their house.

 Which Pictures Your House Sitting Profile Needs